aidanlio/aidanlio/README.md

 - 👋 Hi, I’m @aidanlio
+- I am a 2nd year student at Seneca Polytechnic working towards the Bachelor of Technology - Cybersecurity (formerly Informatics and Security)
 - 👀 I’m interested in Cybersecurity, Automation, Basic Malware Analysis
-- 🌱 I’m currently learning Cybersecurity at Seneca Polytechnic
-- 💞️ I’m looking at developing my abilities
+- 💞️ I’m looking at developing my abilities working through the SEED Labs as well as trying to catch a Black Hills Session whenever I can!
 - 😄 Pronouns: (he/him)

 <!---